calvached/SpikeServe/README.md

 Spiking out a basic HTTP server.

 ## Configuration
-Navigate to the root directory and execute:··
+Navigate to the root directory and execute:
 `gradle build`

-To start the server execute:··
+To start the server execute:
 `java -jar build/libs/learn-sockets-0.1.0.jar`

 The server can be found at:
 `localhost:5000`

 ## How to demo GET/POST/PUT/DELETE